 In an interview with WBUR in Boston, Carl reflected on his career in theatre: “I think you could see, in my career, a commitment to social justice and activism. … The questions of equity and inclusion — those questions are the ‘whys’ of theater.
 In the career I've put together, I've not lost any of those passions."

 Carl received a Bachelor's degree in English Literature and a Masters in Peace Studies from Notre Dame, and holds a PhD in Comparative Studies in Discourse and Society from the University of Minnesota.
-He Born in Elkhart, Indiana, he now lives in Boston with his spouse, the writer Lynette D'Amico, and their dogs Lenny Obama and Sonny.
+He was born in Elkhart, Indiana, and now lives in Boston with his spouse, the writer Lynette D'Amico, and their dogs Lenny Obama and Sonny.

 As a trans person, I spent most of my life with my head in a book imagining other lives, other bodies, and other histories.
 My memoir is an amalgamation of all the books that kept me curious, kept me thinking it was worth it to keep going.
 Sometimes it was to dream myself a cowboy on the open prairie, sometimes a soldier with a rifle as tall as me, sometimes a priest giving other men hope of a God on the other side.
 But reading wasn’t just about imagining myself as man, it was about imagining, period—a way of holding myself together until the day I could feel myself as a body alive in the world.